firasuke/DOTSLASHLINUX/content/post/2017-09-11-The-Linux-Kernel-Configuration-Guide-Part-11.md

 Choice:     built-in -*-

-Reason:     It's recommended that you include this option if you're using a system
+Reason:     It's recommended that you include this option in your kernel if you're
-            with modern intel chipsets.
+            using a system with a modern intel chipset.

             If you've followed the guide above, then a simple:

-                cat lspcikk.txt | grep mei
+                cat lspcikk.txt | grep mei -A2

             should tell you whether you need this option or not.
 ```